fallin/Itc4net/README.md

 s = s.Event();			// (1,1)
 ```

-*Note: An ID is necessary to inflate the stamp, since the inflation occurs within the area of the event tree that belongs to the ID.
+*Note: An ID is necessary to inflate a stamp, since the inflation occurs within the area of the event tree that belongs to the ID.
 That is, the Event method ticks it's own clock and leaves causal information for other IDs unchanged.
 Invoking the Event method on an anonymous stamp will succeed, but will return an unchanged anonymous stamp since it cannot inflate the event tree.*

 #### Join